 Aperture also controls bokeh in the same way it controls depth of field.
 As you stop down the background gets less blurry, and as you stop up to a larger aperture the background gets more blurry.
 The background is blurred in the shape of the aperture, which is typically circular and becomes most noticeable in the case of “bokeh balls” or strong highlights in the out of focus areas.

 Notice that the bokeh balls in the image above are pentagonal in shape which is also the same shape as the aperture.

-Hopefully this post was interesting and helpful to you.
 The important thing for your photography is that bigger aperture lets more light in, and creates a shallower depth of field, and a smaller aperture lets less light in, and creates a deeper depth of field.